mergewayhq/mergeway-cli/docs/src/cli-reference/init.md

 Initialized repository at .
 ```

-`mw init` creates `types/`, `data/`, and a starter `mergeway.yaml`.
-Re-run the command safely; it only creates missing directories and leaves existing files untouched.
+`mw init` ensures a starter `mergeway.yaml` exists in the target directory.
+Add folders such as `entities/` or `data/` yourself once the project grows; keeping everything in a single file is perfectly valid.
+Re-run the command safely—it never overwrites existing files.
 The default configuration contains:

 ```yaml